SIM Card Vs WiFi Egg: Compare the two most popular mobile options in Korea!

-If you do not need to use the voice calls and text messages but needs loads of mobile data for heavy downloading and surfing, using a WiFi Egg, or a portable WiFi Router, is highly recommended.
+If you do not need to use the voice calls and text messages but need loads of mobile data for the internet, using a WiFi Egg or a portable WiFi Router, is highly recommended.

-According to a research, the average daily usage of mobile data of travelers is 125MB/day.
+According to research, the average daily usage of mobile data of travelers is 125MB/day.

-Taking this account, the amount of mobile data provided by EG SIM card is relatively smaller than that of the WiFi Egg.
+Taking this into account, the amount of mobile data provided by the SIM card is relatively smaller than that of the WiFi Egg.

 If you choose to use the WiFi Egg, try to avoid heavy downloading and uploading online!
-There are extra charges when you exceed the data limit of 1GB (US$ 0.02 / MB). 😉
+There are extra charges when you exceed the data limit of 1GB. 😉

 Share WiFi with your travel buddies with a WiFi Egg